KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 <!-- Taken from https://github.com/webpack-contrib/raw-loader/issues/91#issuecomment-648830498 -->
 import Ctype from '@site/scripts/out/ctype.json.raw!=!raw-loader!@site/scripts/out/ctype.json';

-A claim type (CType for short) is a KILT-specific term, but the concept is simple:
+A claim type (CType) is a KILT-specific term, but the concept is simple:
-A CType defines the structure of a claim.
-You can think of it as the data model for your claim.
+A CType defines the structure of a claim and you can think of it as the data model for your claim.

 Before the <span className="label-role attester">Attester</span> can attest credentials, they need to decide which CType they support.
 For example, a traffic authority will only issue driver's licenses (=> CType for drivers license) and not trade register excerpts.